TobyScogings/WHO-Project/README.md

 # We are team supermodellers!
 This is the WHO project repo for team Supermodellers.

+# Goal
+Using the WHO Life Expectancy data, produce a function which takes in relevant population statistics and:
+* Predict life expectancy using minimal data that excludes sensitive information to remove potential biases.
+* Predict life expactancy using elaborate data that could include sensitive information if the user gives consent to do so.

 # Streamlit app
 Give the [Life Expectancy Prediction app](https://supermodellers.streamlit.app/) a go!